-GASB Statement Nos.
-67 and 68 require that an actuarial valuation to determine the total pension liability be performed at least every two years.
-The net pension liability and pension expense should be measured as of the pension plan's fiscal year end (measurement date) on a date that is within the employer's prior fiscal year.
+An actuarial valuation to determine the total pension liability is required to be performed at least every two years.
+For employer reporting, the net pension liability and pension expense should be measured as of a date (measurement date) no earlier than the end of the employer's prior fiscal year, consistently applied from period to period.
 If the actuarial valuation used to determine the total pension liability is not calculated as of the measurement date, the total pension liability is required to be rolled forward from the actuarial valuation date to the measurement date.

-The total pension liability shown in this report is based on an actuarial valuation performed as of June 30, 2019 and a measurement date of June 30, 2019.
+The total pension liability shown in this report is based on an actuarial valuation performed as of June 30, 2023 and a measurement date of June 30, 2023.